sand47/Malaria-Detection/README.md

 ## Testing

-Change the image name in the code and run the following to test single preciditon
+Change the image name in the code and run the following to test single prediction
 <br>
 python test_single_image.py
 <br>